fanout/websockhop/README.md

 --------

   * Automatic reconnect.
 WebSockHop tries its best to maintain a connection.
 If it fails to connect or gets disconnected, it will retry connecting on an interval, with exponentially increasing delays between attempts.
   * Request/response interactions.
-In addition to simple sending and receiving of messages, WebSockHop lets you explicitly send messages for the purpose of making requests, and have reply messages matched to the requests.
+In addition to simple sending and receiving of messages, WebSockHop lets you send messages for the purpose of making requests, and have reply messages matched to the requests.
 The serialization and matching policy of replies to requests is defined in a message formatter class.
-The default formatter uses JSON serialization and an "id" field for matching.
-This is completely overridable, to support alternative matching policies or even non-JSON protocols.
+Two formatters are provided: StringFormatter and JsonFormatter.
   * Periodic pinging.
 WebSockHop can periodically send pings to the server, and fail the connection if a pong is not received after a timeout.
 This helps keep the connection fresh and resilient to network failures.
-How WebSockHop should send a ping is defined by the message formatter class.
-By default, this is a message with format {"type": "ping"}.
-Again, this is completely overridable.
+How WebSockHop should send a ping is defined by the message formatter class or must be specified in the application.

 Usage
 -----